farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 1. Set up a valid domain manifest
 2. Have a user add the frame to their Farcaster client.
 You can trigger a prompt via the `addFrame` action
-3. Receive a notification `url` and `token` and save these to persistent storage.
+3. Receive a notification `url` and `token` and save these to persistent storage
 4. Send a notification by POSTing to the `url` using the `token`
 5. Listen for webhooks that tell you when a user adds/removes the frame and enables/disables notifications